ICatTeam/ICatSwap/README.md

-Work in progress, do not interact with these canisters.
+Test Sheets, do not interact with these canisters.